Lens Implant Options in Fresno, CA

-Our doctors here at Fogg, Maxwell, Lanier & Remington EyeCare in Fresno, California are here to help you choose the IOL that is best for you and your lifestyle.
+Our cataract surgeons here at Fogg, Maxwell, Lanier & Remington EyeCare in Fresno, California are here to help you choose the IOL that is best for you and your lifestyle.
 Before your surgery, you and your doctor will discuss what you would like from an IOL and which IOL will suit you.
 The type of IOL implanted will affect how you see when not wearing eyeglasses and, for some people, even get rid of the need for eyeglasses entirely.

 This is a very common type of IOL that has been used for several decades.
 Most people who choose monofocal lenses have their IOLs set for distance vision and keep their reading glasses for up-close activities.
 Some patients choose to have their monofocal lenses set for close-up vision, in which case they would need glasses to see far away.
 Another strategy, called "monovision", is often used.
 Monovision means that one monofocal lens is set for near vision while the other monofocal lens is set for distance vision.
 The brain adapts and uses information from both eyes in order to see at both distances.